rubanaaz/100-Days-Coding-Challenge--JAVA/README.md

 📌Day 4: Area of a Triangle

 Problem Statement: Write a Java program to calculate the area of a triangle using the formula: (1/2) * base * height.

+📌Day 5: Converting a Float Number to an Integer

+Problem Statement: Develop a Java program that converts a specified float number into an integer value.
+Input will be a float value, and the output should display the corresponding integer value.

+📌Day 5: Area of a Circle

+Problem Statement: The problem here is to prepare the Java program to read a radius and calculate the area of a circle.
+Make sure the area is of type double.
+The input is the radius of the circle; the output is the calculated area of the circle (use pi=3.14).